taylor-cox/catanai-java/README.md

 ![state machine diagram](readme-files/action-state-machine.jpeg)

 ### GameStates
 Required for a PPO AI is an observation of the state prior to doing an action, and an observation of the state after doing an action.
-The `GameState` class ensures all possible values in a game of Catan are given, such that the `Game` can be reconstructed at a later time (or passed as an observation to the PPO model). `GameState` is serialized into JSON values using the `toMap` method.
+The `GameState` class ensures all possible values in a game of Catan are given, such that the `Game` can be reconstructed at a later time (or passed as an observation to the PPO model, although all values in `GameState` are not required). `GameState` is serialized into JSON values using the `toMap` method.

 ### Banks
 There are 5 `ResourceCard` banks with 19 cards each and 1 `DevelopmentCard` bank with 25 cards in the game of Catan.
 These are handled by the `Dealer` class, and giving resources / taking resources from the banks all go through this `Dealer` class first, since there are some scenarios where no cards can be taken even if a number is rolled corresponding to a `TerrainChit`.